groucho75/phmisk/README.md

 * an ORM database layer: [VoodOrm](https://github.com/mardix/VoodOrm)

 Phmisk comes out *without these libraries*, so you have to use Composer to install them.
-Of course, using Composer you can include and use all libraries you need.
+Of course, using Composer you can include and use also other libraries.

 ***